 Recommended Blend #2

-Dilute in 2 tsp carrier oil and apply a small amount on skin rashes, hives, and welts 2x daily.
+Dilute in 2 tsp carrier oil (like sweet almond or coconut oil) and apply a small amount on skin rashes, hives, and welts 2x daily.

 Recommended Blend #3